-For more information about these and other options that can be set in the agent configuration file, see Section 3.1, "mcmd, the MySQL Cluster Manager Agent".
+For more information about the options that can be set in the agent configuration file, see Section 4.1, "mcmd, the MySQL Cluster Manager Agent".

-2.5 Upgrading MySQL Cluster Manager
+3.5 Upgrading MySQL Cluster Manager

-This section discusses upgrading MySQL Cluster Manager from a previous release to the latest release (currently 1.4.8), as well as providing basic guidance on upgrading the bundled MySQL NDB Cluster software.
+This section discusses upgrading MySQL Cluster Manager from a previous release to the latest release (currently 8.0.27), as well as providing basic guidance on upgrading the bundled MySQL NDB Cluster software.